Annette-F/python_training_annette/README.md

-# Repository for Python training from Annette
+# Repository for Python training from Annette.